solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

 - In previous versions of PostgreSQL, you would see a regular `Hash Full Join`.

 Full JOINs are commonly used to find the differences between 2 tables.
-Prior to Postgres 16, parallelism was not implemented for full hash JOINs, which made them slow. [(link to commit)](https://github.com/postgres/postgres/commit/11c2d6fdf)
+Prior to Postgres 16, parallelism was not implemented for full hash JOINs, which made them slower to execute. [(link to commit)](https://github.com/postgres/postgres/commit/11c2d6fdf)

 ### Task 3: Allow aggregate functions string_agg() and array_agg() to be parallelized